Pen Lan Point: Megaliths

-Megaliths inspire tales—Merlin's tomb in Brocéliande, petrified Roman legionaries at Carnac, fertility stones, or health-bringers.
-Despite Church condemnation, Christianized sites retain fairy and goblin lore.
-At Pen Lan on Christmas, follow the korrigans to le Crapaud: at midnight, it opens to reveal treasures, but close it by cockcrow, or riches turn to dust.
-The last seeker fled so hastily the stone table stayed askew.

-Lighthouse

-Pen Lan Point's lighthouse, built in 1837, stands 18 m tall and is fully automated.
-Its halogen bulb, focused by a Fresnel lens, shines white in the port's entry channel, green for navigable but draft-limited waters, and red where rocks make sailing perilous.
-The last keeper, Eulalie Le Marchand, maintained the optics and oversaw lights at Kervoyal, Basse-Bertrand, and the Vilaine's mouth before automation.

 Notable figures

 Georges Cadoudal

 During the Third Chouannerie, on the night of 28–29 November 1799, Georges Cadoudal orchestrated a landing of gold, arms, and munitions at Pen Lan Point.

 Captain Bégo

 In the 19th century, Alexis Bégo, "the Centenarian," was a local icon, featured on postcards.
 Starting as a Pen Lan fisherman, he sailed globally, retiring at 74 as chief coast signal keeper.
 Remarried after his wife's death, he reached 100, sharing with a visiting prefect his longevity secret: good food, sleep, and no smoking.
 Dying three years later, he facilitated the guardhouse’s sale, acting for Viscount de Saint-Belin, its first civilian owner in 1877.

 Viscount Geoffroy de Saint-Belin

 Viscount Geoffroy de Saint-Belin, Pen Lan's first civilian owner, pioneered coastal tourism there, building a vacation home near the abandoned guardhouse.
 In 1875, he sought to buy Rochevilaine, despite its poor state, but the war ministry delayed, deeming the guardhouse still militarily useful.
-Sold on 14 June 1877, after transfer to the Domains, it became a two-story square house with large windows and chimneys, capped at 7.60 m to avoid obstructing the lighthouse.
-Often mistaken for a customs post due to salt trade lore, it contrasts with a simpler, single-story customs barracks from 1832, also Saint-Belin's.
+Sold on 14 June 1877, after transfer to the Domains, it became a two-story square house with large windows and chimneys, capped at 7.60 m.